mikolajhojda/amazon-web-scraping/README.md

 # Amazon web scraping
-web scraping from amazon.de website with a translation to Polish.
+Web scraping from amazon.de website with a translation to Polish.